helder-garcia/general-api/README.md

 sails lift
 ```

-You can specify which environment to load, production, development, or frontend, by exporting a variable before lifting the app.
+You can specify which environment to load, development or frontend, by exporting a variable before lifting the app.

 ```
 export NODE_ENV=development